A Day In Nuremberg

 The festival brings with it a very chill vibe and can be enjoyed by everyone in any age group.
-We would personally suggest looking for the dates beforehand if making plans to visit Nuremberg in the Summer months.
+We would personally suggest looking for the dates beforehand if making plans to visit Germany in the Summer months.

 After making the most of The Brückenfestival it was time we headed to our night journey to Baden-Baden, one which has gone far from what we had planned.
-Read about that here so you can laugh at our mess and more importantly, avoid spending a night like ours.

 Food… Everybody Loves Food, Right? 😀

 Like most cities, Nuremberg has its own famous tasty foods that every visitor should AT LEAST have a bite of.

 First and foremost the already mentioned Nuremberg Rostbratwurst.
 This is tasty local production of a 25gram sausage made only out of minced pork.